tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 requires some analysis, especially as it looks like a potential source of identity misbinding.
 This is, however, entirely separable from the rest of the specification.

-The idea of hashing the ephemeral public keys and their use as random values was introduced by Karthik Bhargavan and requires analysis.

 Transcript expansion also needs some analysis and we need to determine whether we need an extension to indicate that cTLS is in use and with